 A small space is no reason to fear the L-shaped sectional!
-Expert Design Associate, Cindy Peterson, shares her tips for how to choose a small space sectional when you’re trying to make the most of tight square footage.
+Design Associate Cindy Peterson shares her tips for choosing a small space sectional when you’re trying to make the most of tight square footage.
 The good news is you don’t have to give up style for function or comfort—we pack all three into each and every small space sectional.

 Color can be key

 “Sectionals with a thin or low arm offer a nice, sleek profile.
-Choosing a lighter colored fabric (soft greys are my favorite right now) will also give your space an open feel.”
+Choosing a lighter colored fabric will also give your space an open feel.”

 Round out the room